Heterogeneous Distributed Lag Models to Estimate Personalized Effects of Maternal Exposures to Air Pollution: Simulation Studies

 Pointwise DLM results averaged across simulation replicates are given in Table \ref{tab:scen1_res}.
 We separately analyzed subgroups with an effect ($z_{i1}>0$) from subgroups with no effect ($z_{i1}\leq0$).
-We report DLM root mean square error (RMSE) $=\sqrt{\sum_{t=1}^{37}[\theta_t(\mathbf{m}_i)-\hat{\theta}_t(\mathbf{m}_i)]^2/37}$ and coverage of the distributed lag effects by 95\% pointwise credible intervals, averaged across observations in effect and no effect subgroups.
-We also calculated the probability that the model detects a true critical window (true positive, TP) when $\theta_t(\mathbf{m}_i)$ is nonzero as well as the probability a critical window is identified where the true effect is zero (false positive, FP), both using the 95\% pointwise credible interval for the distributed lag effects.
-Finally we report the mean square prediction error (MSPE), $n^{-1}\sum_{i=1}^n(y_i-\hat{y}_i)^2$.
-We report MSPE as the ratio of MSPE for each model relative to the treed DLM without modification using 5,000 additional out-of-sample observations for each simulation replicate.
-The MSPE differences are small across all models because the signal of the HDLM is small relative to the fixed effects and residual variance.
+We report DLM root mean square error (RMSE) $=\sqrt{\sum_{t=1}^{37}[\theta_t(\mathbf{m}_i)-\hat{\theta}_t(\mathbf{m}_i)]^2/37}$ and coverage of the distributed lag function by 95\% pointwise credible intervals, averaged across observations in effect and no effect subgroups.
+We also calculated the probability that the model detects a true critical window (true positive, TP) when $\theta_t(\mathbf{m}_i)$ is nonzero as well as the probability a critical window is identified where the true effect is zero (false positive, FP), using the 95\% pointwise credible interval for the distributed lag function.
+To gauge effectiveness of MSPE and WAIC for model selection we report proportion of replicates where each model is selected and summarize results for the selected model.

-The nested tree HDLM yields distributed lag estimates with smaller RMSE than those from shared tree and Gaussian process HDLMs across all error settings.
-For critical window identification, the nested tree HDLM yields a similar or higher TP than the other models in all error settings.
-The FP of the nested tree HDLM ranges from 0.02 in the lowest error setting to 0.08 in the highest error setting; the shared tree HDLM has FP ranging from 0.04 to 0.09, respectively.
-The added flexibility of the nested tree HDLM allowed for different change points for critical windows and varying smoothness in the effect and no effect groups, features lacking in the shared tree and Gaussian process HDLMs.
-Coverage of the distributed lag function was near nominal levels except in the highest error setting, where coverage decreased in all HDLMs.
+The nested tree HDLM yielded distributed lag estimates with smaller RMSE than those from shared tree HDLM across both error settings.
+For critical window identification, the nested tree HDLM yielded a similar or higher TP than the other models in both error settings.
+The FP of the nested tree HDLM ranged from 0.02 in the low error setting to 0.04 in the high error setting; the shared tree HDLM had FP ranging from 0.02 to 0.05, respectively.
+The added flexibility of the nested tree HDLM allowed for different change points for critical windows and varying smoothness in the effect and no effect groups.
+Coverage of the distributed lag function was near nominal levels although slightly lower in the high error setting.
 The decreased coverage was only evident in the subgroups with a true exposure effect and is due to two factors: shrinkage of the exposure effect and in some cases combining the two groups with different critical windows into a single group.
-Coverage in the no effect group was above the nominal level in all settings.
-The nested tree DLM also had similar or lower MSPE than competing methods.
+Coverage in the no effect group was above the nominal level.